 The First Run –High Risk, High Reward Physics

 In 2018, the team carried out ABRACADABRA’s first run, continuously sampling between July and August.
 After analyzing the data from this period, they found no evidence of axions within the mass range of 0.31 to 8.3 nanoelectronvolts that change electricity and magnetism by more than one part in 10 billion.

 The experiment is designed to detect axions of even smaller masses, down to about 1 femtoelectronvolts, as well as axions as large as 1 microelectronvolts.

 The team will continue running the current experiment, which is about the size of a basketball, to look for even smaller and weaker axions.
 Meanwhile, Winslow is in the process of figuring out how to scale the experiment up, to the size of a compact car—dimensions that could enable detection of even weaker axions.

 “There is a real possibility of a big discovery in the next stages of the experiment,” Winslow says.
 “What motivates us is the possibility of seeing something which would change the field.
 It’s high-risk, high-reward physics.”

-The image at the top of the page show a supergiant elliptical galaxy M87 in the constellation Virgo, one of the most massive galaxies in the local universe notable for its large population of globular clusters.
+The image at the top of the page shows the supergiant elliptical galaxy M87 in the constellation Virgo, one of the most massive galaxies in the local universe notable for its large population of globular clusters.
 M87 is in the X-ray from Chandra (blue) and in radio emission from the Very Large Array (red-orange).
-Astronomers used the X-ray emission from M87 to hopefullt detect the properties of axions.
+Astronomers used the X-ray emission from M87 to hopefully detect the properties of axions.
 (X-ray NASA/CXC/KIPAC/N. Werner, E. Million et al.; Radio NRAO/AUI/NSF/F. Owen)